6 things you’ll miss about life in the barracks

 3. It's easy to borrow things

 Need some shaving cream or laundry detergent?
-Just ask your barracks buddy next door or on the rack beside you.
+Just ask your buddy next door or on the rack beside you.
 Someone in the barracks would more than likely hook you up.

 4. Living with your battle buddies